Stat-Y/Stat-Y.github.io/index.md

 I am a Ph.D. candidate in Statistics at Virginia Tech, advised by Dr. Pang Du, with Dr. Yili Hong as my co-advisor.
 My research interests include:

 - **Smoothing Splines:** I conduct research on various smoothing spline ANOVA models, concentrating on 1) developing models for survival data and 2) exploring statistical inference using functional Bahadur representation.
 - **Functional Data Analysis:** I take an application-driven approach to diverse functional datasets.
-A key focus is battery discharge curves, representing longitudinal functional data with a heterogeneous domain.
+A key focus is battery discharge curve data, representing longitudinal functional data with a heterogeneous domain.
 - **Survival Analysis:** I focus on the accurate computation of partial likelihood, including computational, methodological, and theoretical development, with a particular emphasis on its application to heavily tied data.
-- **High-Dimensional Statistics:** I work on variable selection for multiple responses.
+- **High-Dimensional Statistics:** I work on variable selection for datasets with multivariate responses.
 - **Collaborative Research:** I am also involved in a collaborative project in social science.

 To contact me, the best way is to email [youngjin@vt.edu](mailto:youngjin@vt.edu).
 For more details, see my [Curriculum Vitae](CV_Youngjin_Cho.pdf).